giuliodz/PyInstaller-Error/README.md

 # PyInstaller-Error

+### Environment

+    Output of pyinstaller --version: 4.2.2
+    Version of Python: 3.8.8
+    Platform: Ubuntu 20.04

-Step-by-step guide to reproduce the error
+### Step-by-step guide to reproduce the error

 1. Clone this repository
 2. Create a python venv
 3. Run `pip install haystack`